 The primary material for the piece comes from the folk song [太阳出来喜洋洋], which originally came from the Southwest region of China and was sung by lumberjacks going up to the mountain in the morning.
 As with many folk songs, the melody is simple and memorable, consisting of five tones only (Bb, C, Eb, F, G).

 Taking the tune as the inspiration, I began to think about how to go about writing this piece.
 I’ve always wanted to work with Sheng, and since the organizers gave me the freedom to do so, I picked it as my soloist instrument.
 Its brash sound and polyphonic abilities of the instrument fitted well with the soundworld I had imagined for the piece.
-Plus, I had never written for sheng before so this would be the perfect opportunity to try new things both musically and technically speaking.
+Plus, I had never written for sheng before so this would be the perfect opportunity to try new things musically.

 The piece begins quietly with slow glissando and woodwind flourishes, conjuring the quiet beauty of the first light.
 As I was thinking about the form of the piece, the image of the sun rising over the mountains became the catalyst and inspiration.
-Not only was the sunrise beautiful and ethereal, it has been a signal for the human race to begin work and labor for the day.
-The music progresses from a place of tranquility to intensity, reflecting the awesome power that has driven us to grow and flourish as a species.
+Not only was the sunrise beautiful and ethereal, it has been a signal for the human race to begin work in the day.
+The music progresses from a place of tranquility to intensity, and then goes back to place of quiet after a short cadenza.